I am a lover of polished brass. There, I said it…right out loud!

 To give you a little idea of what good brass cost back in 1994, this Virginia Metalcrafters Empire Torch Hurricane Sconce below…

-Since I initially furnished my home during the high-brass years (not meaning high in price but high in popularity), all this anti-brass sentiment over the last few years has left me puzzled and little discouraged at times.
+Since I initially furnished my home during the high-brass years (not meaning high in price but high in popularity), all this anti-brass sentiment over the last few years has left me puzzled and a little discouraged at times.
 My love of brass has never wavered and I’ve never really understood why it was so disliked.

 I can’t tell you the number of times I’ve had folks suggest I paint the white and brass-accented chandelier over my breakfast table.
 I remember the day I saw that chandelier in a home in Atlanta.
 I was so excited when I found one for my own breakfast room.
 Fast-forward a few years and several folks in RMS land (Rate My Space on HGTV’s website) were suggesting I paint it.
 Uh…that would be a, No!
 Is there such a thing as decorating peer-pressure?
 If not, let’s coin a new phrase because I do think it exists.